josefsbreakfast/Polaris-Protocol/Disruption_Kit/Field_Logs/🧟‍♀️_the_zombie_bit_the_frankenstack.md

 i read around other diagnoses because i have a large anxiety around my fh (as i *am very sure* you are quite aware), and because the different techniques people use can be gelpful to mamage the condition thay i have which is "not cost effective to treat", thanks to that coalition cabinet we had.

-how can uyou blame me for being a little anniywd, when my future was used to oay for bankers' mistakes?--> 2025-11-13
+how can uyou blame me for being a little anniywd, when my future was used to oay for bankers' mistakes?

+and if this is why i' getting tye "soicy" cintent again, can we okese bloody stop?

+this is like the government sending me ohotos of its penis and i di not appreciate it.--> 2025-11-13